 As the 1997 British election proved, strategy and organisation were more important than policy.
-Once he won that election, Blair carried on Thatcher’s privatisation agenda moving it into the justice system and prison service while also making the NHS and schools subject to market forces.
+Blair carried on Thatcher’s privatisation agenda moving it into the justice system and prison service while also making the NHS and schools subject to market forces.
 In his early international dealings he advocated a “doctrine of international community” which reflected the “end of history” thesis that infected much 1990s intellectual thought.
-It was destroyed with the towers on 11 September 2001 and exposed Blair’s more naked belief in the power of good intentions to triumph regardless of flaw in the execution.
+It was destroyed with the towers on 11 September 2001 and exposed Blair’s naked belief in the power of good intentions to triumph regardless of flaw in the execution.

 Like Bush, Blair saw his destiny as the unfolding of providential design.
 The neocons in the White House made it abundantly clear to him on a Camp David visit in April 2002 the Afghan War would be a sideshow and Iraq was the real target.
 The Foreign Office knew the case for war was a thin one; Saddam was little threat and had no weapons to speak of.
 Yet by the time of the 23 July Downing Street Memo, he accepted the advice of MI6 war was inevitable and “intelligence and facts were being fixed around the policy”.

 He cautioned Bush to seek UN support but in January 2003 Bush told him plainly the US was invading with or without a resolution.
 Bush offered Blair the opportunity to pull out given the strong anti-war rhetoric in the UK but Blair pledged his support.
-Blair actively covered up any intelligence that contradicted the official line Iraq was a major threat that had to be stopped.
+Blair actively covered up intelligence that contradicted the official line on Iraq.
 The March 2002 Iraq Options paper produced by the Cabinet Office and the February 2003 Defence Intelligence Staff document both said there was no justification for invasion.
-All they succeeded in doing was to get Blair to shift the case to arguments about WMD where as Grey said “intelligence could be more easily manipulated”.
+Blair shifted the case to arguments about WMD where as Grey said “intelligence could be more easily manipulated”.

-The difference was Bush could do faith better than Blair in a country with a lot more millenarian tendencies than the UK.
+Bush could do faith better than Blair in a country with a lot more millenarian tendencies than the UK.
 An American Lt Col in Fallujah could get away with saying the war was “battle against Satan”; a British General in Basrah could not.
-But in the end both Britain and the US have now left the country.
+But both Britain and the US have now left the country.
 Iraq turned out not to be a Utopian project after all.